 3. Frozen Evaporator Coils

-The evaporator coils absorbs heat as air passes over it.
-If this coil freezes over, it can no longer perform its function, and your AC will blow warm air.
+Frozen evaporator coils block the heat absorption process, causing your AC to blow warm air instead of cold.
+The evaporator coils absorb heat as air passes over them.
+If this coil freezes over, it can no longer perform its function.
 Frozen coils are often a symptom of another problem, such as poor airflow from a dirty filter or low refrigerant levels.

 Solution: If you suspect a frozen coil, turn off your AC system to allow it to thaw completely.
 If the problem reoccurs, contact a professional technician to diagnose the underlying issue.